-In April, the government announced that cars with self-driving technology could be on our roads later this year.
+The government believes that cars with self-driving technology could be on our roads soon.

-The Association of British Insurers (ABI) and Thatcham Research have questioned the government’s decision.
+The Association of British Insurers (ABI) and Thatcham Research, the UK’s insurance research centre, have questioned the government’s move.

-They say that the systems aren’t fully self-driving, but only assist drivers.
-This could put drivers as risk, as when an ALKS is enabled drivers might assume that the vehicle is fully in control of itself.
+They say the systems aren’t fully self-driving and that they put drivers at risk.
+This is because when ALKS is enabled drivers might assume that the vehicle is in full control of itself.

 Compare car insurance quotes

-ALKS are an example of driver assistance technology.
-An ALKS will keep the car in lane on the motorway at low speeds, controlling its movements for extended periods.
+ALKS is an example of driver assistance technology.
+It keeps the car in-lane on the motorway at low speeds, controlling its movements for extended periods.

 Driver assistance technology is common in most new cars.
-One example is adaptive cruise control.
-This monitors the vehicle in front and controls the car, so it keeps at a fixed distance.
+One example is adaptive cruise control, which monitors the vehicle in front and controls the car so it keeps at a fixed distance.

-Other examples include parking assistance and even blind spot warnings.
+Other examples include parking assistance and blind spot warnings.

-But none of these systems have been classed as ‘self-driving’ and they were always designed to support the driver, not replace them.
+But none of these systems has been classed as ‘self-driving’, and they were always designed to support drivers rather than replace them.

-For the first time, the ALKS will be classed as ‘self-driving’, giving drivers the choice to delegate control of their car.
+ALKS, however, is classed as ‘self-driving’ technology, giving drivers the choice to delegate control of their car.

 Should ALKS be defined as self-driving?

-“Automated Lane Keeping Systems (ALKS) as currently proposed by the Government are not automated.
+“Automated lane-keeping systems as currently proposed by the government are not automated.
 They are assisted driving systems as they rely on the driver to take back control.

 “A widespread and effective ongoing communications campaign led by the automotive industry and supported by insurers and safety organisations is essential if we are going to address current and future misconceptions and misuse.”

-The government believes that the system could improve road safety by reducing human error, which contributes to over 85% of accidents.
+The government believes that the system could improve road safety by reducing human error, which contributes to more than 85% of accidents.

 But there are still uncertainties around the self-driving tech.

-Thatcham and the Association of British Insurers (ABI) believe that there four key areas the government needs to change before they can be classed as self-driving and safe:
+Thatcham and the ABI believe there are four key areas the government needs to change before ALKS can be classed as self-driving and safe:

-The vehicle must be able to change lanes to avoid an incident.
-This would have to pass through legislation too.
+- The vehicle must be able to change lanes to avoid an incident.

-The vehicle must be able to stop in a safe space or “safe harbour” and not stop in a live running lane.
+- The vehicle must be able to stop in a safe space or ‘safe harbour’ and not stop in a busy lane.

-The vehicle must be able to recognise UK road signs.
-This needs to be verified by an independent organisation.
+- The vehicle must be able to recognise road signs.